 Avoid diet foods - anything that says nonfat, low fat, reduced calorie, or light/lite on the label.

 Besides eating high-calorie meals, it's a good idea for guys and girls with CF to carry some high-energy snacks with them; try trail mix, nuts, packets of cheese crackers or peanut butter crackers, and veggies like carrots or celery with small containers of dressing that don't need to be refrigerated.

 People with CF may need to eat more regularly than some of their friends do, but that doesn’t mean they have to eat differently.
 Check out this sample meal plan that provides approximately 3,750 calories.
 The links to some of these foods will give you recipes for high-calorie foods that teens with CF can make:

 Breakfast — 3 frozen pancakes with 1 tablespoon butter and 3 tablespoons syrup; ½ cup of strawberries; Mighty Milk

 Morning snack — 1 cup whole-milk yogurt; ½ cup granola; ½ banana; water

-Lunch — Sandwich made with 4 ounces of turkey, 1 ounce of cheese, 1 tablespoon mayonnaise, 3 teaspoons mustard, lettuce, tomato, and/or onion; 10 baby carrots with 2 tablespoons ranch dressing; ½ cup apple juice; 14 pretzels; water
+Lunch — Sandwich made with 4 ounces of turkey, 1 ounce of cheese, 1 tablespoon mayonnaise, 3 teaspoons mustard, lettuce, tomato, and/or onion; 10 baby carrots with 2 tablespoons ranch dressing; one apple; 14 pretzels; water

 In some cases, teens with CF may have low energy or trouble gaining weight, even with good nutrition and supplements.
 For these teens, doctors may recommend they get extra nutrients through a tube that is inserted into the stomach (called tube feeding).
 Tube feedings, which most people choose to do overnight, provide about 1,000 to 2,000 calories.
 These overnight feedings leave teens with CF free to enjoy normal meals and activities during the day.